nicholaswilde/frame-fi/README.md

 - **Dual-Mode Operation:** Seamlessly switch between a USB Mass Storage (MSC) device and an FTP server.
 - **Web Interface & API:** A built-in web server provides an API to check the device's status and switch between modes.
 - **Wireless File Management:** In FTP mode, you can connect to the device over your Wi-Fi network to add, remove, and manage files on the microSD card.
+> [!CAUTION]
+> FTP is an insecure protocol.
+Only use this feature on a trusted network.
 - **USB Mass Storage Mode:** In MSC mode, the device mounts the microSD card as a standard USB thumb drive, allowing for high-speed file transfers directly from your computer.
 - **Fast Data Transfer:** Utilizes the `SD_MMC` interface for the microSD card, offering significantly faster read/write speeds compared to the standard SPI interface.
 - **Dynamic WiFi Configuration:** Uses `WiFiManager` to create a captive portal for easy Wi-Fi setup without hardcoding credentials.